Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 }
 ```

-Now our solution is quite elegant.
-We have separated a distinct concept into a class of its own, and our user interface looks clean.
-All the "dirty details" have been encapsulated neatly inside an object.
+Our solution is now much more elegant, having separated the distinct concept of maintaining a set of words into its own class.
+This encapsulates all the necessary details inside an object, leaving the user interface looking clean and easy to understand.

-Let's now edit the user interface so that it uses the class WordSet.
-The class is given to the user interface as a parameter, just like Scanner.
+Next, we can update the user interface to utilize the `WordSet` class.
+Similar to how we passed the `Scanner` object as a parameter, we can also give the user interface an instance of `WordSet`.
+This enables the interface to call the `contains` and `add` methods on the set, allowing it to keep track of the words that the user has entered.

 ```java
 public class UserInterface {